 Traveltalk has celebrated significant and sustained growth in recent years, proudly achieving and retaining its number one position as Australia’s highest circulating travel industry magazine.

-Debbie has worked in sales and marketing for the past 20 years on a variety of publications in Australia and New Zealand.
-Having emigrated from England in 1987, Debbie is now settled in Perth, where she enjoys a busy life as a mum and publisher of Traveltalk Magazine.
+Debbie worked for over 20 years in sales, marketing and management on a variety of newspapers and magazines in Australia and NZ before embracing Traveltalk.
+Debbie is now loving living in Perth, where she enjoys a busy life as a mum and the GM/Publisher of Traveltalk.

 Jon is a journalist with more than 30 years experience.
 He has worked for the Daily Mail in the UK, as a TV producer for Seven and Ten and editor of Golf Vacations.
 He is now delighted to be Managing Editor of Traveltalk, working for skilled publishers who actually understand their audience and can deliver a quality product that is the leader in the field.

 Gaya's first foray into travel writing involved a stack of postcards and stolen hotel pens.
 She was seven and on a mission.
 Some forty countries later, she's loving being Traveltalk's digital editor and while she no longer sends postcards, she’s still stealing pens.